b1nary/KruemelMonsta/README.md

 ![Example KrümelMonsta Screen](http://i48.tinypic.com/2mhdenp.png)
 KrümelMonsta
 =============

 Ruby-Pcap based Network Traffic sniffer designed to make relevant Information easy acessable.
 Its made to give a new experience in Traffic Sniffing, you finally wont see a flood of nonsense packages.
 You get each connection but you only get detailed information if its useful (and there is a modul for it).
 The HTTP Modul makes it easy to view all HTTP Request, you can start a Proxy directly to use all or a set of the captured cookies.
 And yes its extendable, so extend it to do whatever you want.

-**Note that this software is made for Unix boxes only**
+**Note that this software is made for Unix boxes only and wont work with Ruby 1.9**

+Also pcap itself seems buggy like hell on some machines/versions... i dont know why, it worked fine on mine.
+Try to remove the 'site_ruby' files in the error message if you have the missing pointers error.

 ## Install
 There is no need to really install it.